TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/control-limit-traffic/request-throttling.md

 weight: 2
 ---

-## Request Throttling Overview
+## Controlling and Limiting Traffic

+Tyk supports controlling and limiting traffic for throttling and [spike arrest](https://docs.apigee.com/api-platform/reference/policies/spike-arrest-policy) use cases.

 From v2.8, when hitting quota or rate limits, the Gateway can automatically queue and auto-retry client requests.

 Throttling can be configured at a *key* or *policy* level via the following two fields:

 1. `throttle_interval`: Interval (in seconds) between each request retry.
 2. `throttle_retry_limit`: Total request retry number.